-Infinity Son, by Adam Silvera, is YA fantasy fiction that will probably appeal most to readers who enjoy the action in on-line video games.
-Set in a world where certain people are born with a variety of extraordinary powers (celestials), and others who are not choose to acquire powers through forms of cruel and risky alchemy (specters), the plot evolves through numerous violent and bloody fight scenes.
+Infinity Son, by Adam Silvera, is YA fantasy fiction that may appeal most to readers who enjoy the action in on-line video games.
+Set in a world where certain people are born with a variety of extraordinary powers (celestials), and others who choose to acquire powers through forms of cruel and risky alchemy (specters), the plot evolves through numerous violent and bloody fight scenes.
 There are goodies and baddies with several characters moving between the warring factions.

 The protagonists are two brothers who, when the story opens, are on the eve of their eighteenth birthdays.
 Brighton is the outwardly gregarious one.
 He has done well academically and is looking forward to his imminent departure from the family home in New York for college in Los Angeles.
 He is also eager for internet fame, working hard at garnering attention for his YouTube channel and associated social media accounts.
 He has long dreamed of attaining powers such as those wielded the Spell Walkers he idolises.
 He follows the group’s vigilante activity as these young celestials try to rid the world of specters.

 Brighton’s brother, Emil, is happier out of the limelight his brother craves.
 He works at a museum gift shop, hoping soon to be moved to a department specialising in phoenix history and preservation.
 Magical creatures such as these are threatened by the ambitions of the specters who hunt them for blood and body parts to add to potions that enable or increase their powers.

 The more ordinary citizens of the city are wary of the cycle of violence that surrounds both celestials and specters.
 With politicians preparing for an important election, bringing the powered beings under control has become a key issue.
 Such a threat has driven many specters and celestials underground.
 When captured they are forced to assist the law enforcers by helping create weapons that can harm their peers.